transcend-io/terragrunt-atlantis-config/README.md

 ```

 Enabling this feature may consume more resources like cpu, memory, network, and disk, as each workspace will now be cloned separately by atlantis.

+As when defining the workspace this info is also needed when running `atlantis plan/apply -d ${git_root}/stage/app -w stage_app` to run the command on specific directory,
+you can also use the `atlantis plan/apply -p stage_app` in case you have enabled the `create-project-name` cli argument (it is `false` by default).

 ## Contributing